bitovi/academy/src/angular/16-order-service/order-service.md

 ## P3: How to Verify Your Solution is Correct

-If you've implemented everything correctly, you should now be able to create an order from the UI and see a record of your completed order once it's created.
+If you’ve implemented everything correctly, you should now be able to create an order from the UI and see a record of your completed order once it’s created.

 ✏️ Update the menu-items spec file **src/app/order/order.component.spec.ts** to be:

 @diff ../14-building-order-form/order.component.spec-final.ts ./order.component.spec.ts only

-> If you've implemented the solution correctly, when you run `npm run test` all tests will pass!
+> If you’ve implemented the solution correctly, when you run `npm run test` all tests will pass!

 ## P3: What You Need to Know